Vincent Ho (politician): Political career

 In 2018, Ho was elected to his first term on the provincial party executive (board of directors) of the Progressive Conservative Party of Ontario as 9th Vice-President during which he played an instrumental role in merging the Ontario PC Youth Association (OPCYA) and Ontario PC Campus Association (OPCCA).
 The Ontario PC Party's two youth wings was merged into a single newly formed youth organization called the Ontario Young PCs in 2019.
 In 2022, he was re-elected to the position of Secretary and sat on numerous provincial executive committees.
 Ho sought and won the federal Conservative Party's nomination for the federal electoral district of Richmond Hill on March 18, 2024 to become the candidate in the next general election.
 Following the 2025 federal election, Ho was elected to the House of Commons as a Member of Parliament (MP) for the Ontario riding of Richmond Hill South.

+At the time of the 2025 Canadian federal election, he lived in Richmond Hill, Ontario.